Wuwan-Tong/MA_Wuwan/README.md

 Flickr30k: https://rwth-aachen.sciebo.de/s/2OHVBKvgB1WXpox
 you can put the checkpoints at root/coco_ckpt and root/flickr_ckpt
 #### Run
-you can run the code at the files in root/run and switch datasets by importing various dataclasses in root/configs/dada
+you can run the code at the files in root/run and switch datasets by importing various dataclasses in root/configs/data
+finetuning is mainly based on the code from OpenCLIP (root/training), you can run root/training/ft_main to start finetuning